 Positive results from TennCare’s Innovative Payment and Delivery Reform Programs

 When the health care payment reform movement began, the first thing CPR saw was an uptick in pay for performance.
-Payers had some experience with providing bonuses to health care providers that meet certain quality of care standards so they turned to pay for performance first to “move from volume to value.”
-With the passage of the Affordable Care Act (ACA) and funding to create the Centers for Medicare and Medicaid Innovation, reformers began to think bigger and in more sophisticated ways about alternative payment methods.
+Because payers had some experience with providing bonuses to health care providers that met certain quality of care standards, it made sense that they turned to pay for performance first as their way to “move from volume to value.”
+With the passage of the Affordable Care Act (ACA) and funding to create the Center for Medicare and Medicaid Innovation (CMMI), reformers began to think bigger and in more sophisticated ways about alternative payment methods.

 Yet few health care purchasers and payers caught on at the beginning and, still today, not everyone payer has come on board.
-The recent findings from the Health Care Payment Learning and Action Network suggest that as of 2018, 39% of payments are still made through traditional fee for service or other legacy payments not linked to quality.
-A notable exception is TennCare, Tennessee’s Medicaid agency, a leader in this space and, lucky for CPR, a member of our organization.
+Last year’s findings from the Health Care Payment Learning and Action Network suggest that as of 2018, 39% of payments are still made through traditional fee for service or other legacy payments not linked to quality.
+A notable exception is TennCare, Tennessee’s Medicaid program, a leader in this space and, lucky for CPR, a member of our organization.

 Starting in 2014, TennCare embarked on an ambitious plan to use episode-based payment with health care providers in Tennessee.
-By 2020, the Episodes of Care Program will reward high quality and cost-effective acute and specialist-driven care across 48 distinct episodes.
-Spending the last five years building up to this long list of episodes, TennCare has been able to align the incentives it offers to health care providers with the outcomes patients want from their care.
-The result has been steady or better quality of care across most episodes while saving the state of Tennessee an estimated $38.3 million.
+Flash forward to 2020, the Episodes of Care Program now rewards high quality and cost-effective acute and specialist-driven care across 48 distinct episodes.
+Spending the last six years building up to this long list of episodes, TennCare has been able to align the incentives it offers to health care providers with the outcomes patients want from their care.
+The result has been steady or better quality of care across most episodes while saving the State of Tennessee an estimated $45.2 million in 2019.